Message from the Dean

 The Graduate School of Biomedical Sciences of the Icahn School of Medicine is one of several free-standing medical schools in the country that has developed independent high level graduate programs leading to the PhD or MD/PhD degrees, as well as several MS programs.

-The three components of Mount Sinai – the medical school, the graduate school, and the hospital – coexist on one main campus that provides an extraordinary environment for basic science education in a translational context.
+Mount Sinai provides an extraordinary environment for basic science education in a translational context.

 The Strategic Plan of Mount Sinai outlines the development of twelve new interdisciplinary Institutes designed to facilitate movement from basic science discovery to clinical innovation.
 The new Institutes are described in detail in a recent publication from Mount Sinai entitled Accelerating Science-Advancing Medicine (PDF available upon request from Grads@mssm.edu).
 Our graduate school programs are perfectly aligned with the scientific themes of the new Institutes, positioning both our students and faculty to take full advantage of the extraordinary growth in basic and translational research that is underway at Mount Sinai.